palisades-lakes/multimethod-experiments/docs/benchmarks.md

 An ideal language would permit defining new methods for `(+ a b)` without losing any performance when `a` and `b` are primitive `int`.
-(Lexical type hints might be required, but should have minimal scope and affect only performance and not semantics, except when used to generate validating assertions.)
+(Lexical type hints might be required, but should have minimal scope and affect only performance and not semantics.)

-- Methods can be added/redefined dynamically, in multiple threads, concurrent with method lookup and invocation.
+- Methods will be added/redefined dynamically, in multiple threads, concurrent with method lookup and invocation.

 - Operations are invoked much more often than methods are defined,